 Several steps are involved before you are qualified to install solar panels on your roof.
 For one, an engineer must come around to check that the structure is suitable for the weight of solar panels.

 At the end of the day, you will have about fifteen pages of paperwork to submit to the Authority Having Jurisdiction, the AHJ, and your utility company.
-You cannot skip this step if you are looking to install flat roof solar panels.
+You cannot skip this step if you want to install flat-roof solar panels.

-You should prepare to pay a fee – usually north of a hundred dollars because of the inspections you will carry out on your property.
+You should prepare to pay a fee – usually north of a hundred dollars because of the inspections that must be conducted on your property.
 You will know if your request has been approved within a few weeks.

 But if it is denied, you will be told why and how you can rectify the situation.
 Check here for more information about the standards and requirements for installing solar panels.